How to Grow and Care for Gasteria brachyphylla Indoors

 Watering

-Water Gasteria brachyphylla thoroughly during the growing season while allowing the top 2-3 in. of soil to dry out between waterings to maintain the soil moderately moist.
+Water Gasteria brachyphylla thoroughly during the growing season while allowing the top 2-3 inches of soil to dry out between waterings to maintain the soil moderately moist.

 Significantly cut down on watering during the cold season as growth is minimal at this time to keep the soil slightly moist but do not allow the soil to dry out completely.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting and death of the plant.

 Temperature and Himidity

-Average warmth temperatures from 18-290C) are ideal for Gasteria brachyphylla.
+Average warmth of 18-290C is ideal for Gasteria brachyphylla.
 The sudden change in temperature between day and night is excellent for the growth of this succulent.

-Gasteria brachyphylla has no need for high humidity.
-Average room humidity is ideal for this plant.
+Gasteria brachyphylla has no need for extra humidity.
+Average room humidity of 50-55% is ideal for this plant.

 Fertilizer

-Feed Gasteria brachyphylla monthly during the growing period with a succulents fertilizer as they are slow growing and therefore do not need frequent feeding.
+Feed Gasteria brachyphylla monthly during the growing period with a balanced, water-soluble fertilizer as they are slow growing and therefore do not need frequent feeding.

-Withhold feeding during the cold season as growth is minimal at this time and feeding at this time can lead to fertilizer burn and death of the plant.
+Withhold feeding in the cold season as growth is minimal at this time and feeding at this time can lead to fertilizer burn and death of the plant.

 Potting Soil